 In 1780, Monroe began studying law under the guidance of Virginia Governor Thomas Jefferson while continuing his military service.
-In 1782, Monroe began a long and distinguished career in public service when Virginia voters elected him to the dominion’s House of Burgesses.
+In 1782, Monroe began a long and distinguished career in public service when Virginia voters elected him to the General Assembly.
 Following the American victory in the Revolutionary War in 1783, voters selected him as a representative to the Confederation Congress where he served until 1786.

 Marriage and Family

 While serving in the Confederation Congress, Monroe met and began courting Elizabeth Kortright, the seventeen-year-old daughter of a wealthy New York family.
 The couple wed in New York on February 16, 1786.
 Their union produced three children and lasted until “Eliza’s” death in 1830.